 Walton Hall was built between 1836 and 1838 for Sir Gilbert Greenall, MP.
 The hall is owned by the Greenall family, famous for their brewery in Warrington.
 The Hall is a Grade II listed building and is on the National Heritage list for England.
 The Hall has magnificent formal gardens along with popular modern attractions such as a ‘Pitch and Putt’ course, a children’s zoo, crazy golf, and a bowling green.
 The BBC drama ‘Our Zoo’ was filmed in the grounds.

-Mrs Feast is the recently appointed Head of Walton, taking over from Mr Spencer.
-Mrs Feast is also Head of Year 9.
-Her new Hall have been very successful lately and July saw them crowned Sports Day Champions.
-This helped them to finish as Runners Up in the overall Inter Hall Competition.
-Walton Hall have been enthusiastic supporters of the local charity, ST Roccos.
+Miss Crowder is the recently appointed Head of Walton, taking over from Mrs Feast.
+Walton Hall have been enthusiastic supporters of the local charity, St Roccos.
 The Student body of Walton is led by Connor Austin and Georgia Deane.
 Both are in Year 13 and have been involved in student leadership and the Hall system for a number of years.
 Conor is studying History, PE and Sociology whilst Georgia is studying Geography, Psychology and Psychology.

 Hall Form Captains